oVirt/ovirt-system-tests/docs/general/reposync_build.markdown

 Reposync Template Files
 =========================

+**FIXME: This section si OBSOLETE: ovirt-4.2.repo is no longer used**

 In order to create new updated reposync files we are using reposync template files.

 These files are located in ovirt-system-tests/common/yum-repos